PeppeBrischetto/Analysis_tracker_v1.0/Analysis/README.txt

 C_plot_ChargeSiC.C		plot charge spectra of the SiC

 C_plot_eventClusterCharge 	plot charge of the cluster for each row event by event

+C_plot_ChargeSiC.C		plot charge spectra for the SiC

+C_plot_clusterCharge		plot energy spectrum of the cluster for each row

+C_plot_clusterMolt.C		plot spectra of pad multiplicity of clusters for each row

+C_plot_eventClusterCharge.C     Plot the specta of charge of the cluster for each row and one for the sum of all the rows

+C_plot_MulvsPhi.C		plot pad multiplicity of the cluster of a given row vs phi

 C_plot_phi.C			plot phi spectra

+C_plot_spectrumClusterCharge.C

+C_plot_TCvsPhi.C		plot the charge of a cluste of a given row vs the phi

 C_plot_theta.C			plot theta spectra

-C_plot_ChargeSiC.C		plot charge spectra for the SiC

-C_plot_clusterCharge		plot energy spectrum of the cluster for each raw

 C_plot_thetaDiff.C     	 	plot the difference between theta calculate with different rows